Teddy, The Crisis Response Dog, Who Helped Surfside Families & First Responders In Need Of Help Himself

 MIAMI (CBSMiami) – A crisis response dog named Teddy, brought in to comfort families and first responders during the Surfside condo collapse, is now in need of help himself.

-Not all heroes wear capes and there’s no better example of this than Teddy.READ MORE: For Sixth Consecutive Day, Demonstrators Take To South Florida Streets To Demand Freedom In Cuba
+Not all heroes wear capes and there’s no better example of this than Teddy.READ MORE: 'We Get It Done': Miami-Dade's Gun Violence Crackdown 'Operation Summer Heat' Still Going Strong

 The cuddly 6-year-old basset hound-lab mix spent the last three weeks in Surfside as a proud member of the non-profit Crisis Response Canines.